-- PLEASE report any type of Crime or Suspicious Activity to the Police.
-Record licence plates, descriptions of individuals or vehicles.
-We need to know what is going on in our Communities, no matter how big or small.
+PLEASE report any type of Crime or Suspicious Activity to the Police.
+Record license plates, and/or descriptions of individuals or vehicles.
+We want to know what is going on in our community, no matter how big or small the issue seems.

-- Activate your Alarm System on your House or Vehicle, should you have one.
+Activate your Alarm Systems on your House or Vehicle, if you have one.

-- Do not leave Bicycles, ATVs, Tools and the like, outside and unlocked.
+Do not leave Bicycles, ATVs, Tools, etc. outside or unlocked.

-- Install Motion/Sensor Lights outside.
-Better yet, leave on an outside light overnight.
+Install motion sensor lights outside or leave on an outside light overnight.

-- Lock your car doors!
-If you choose to leave them unlocked, do not leave anything inside for the taking.
-Thieves will break in for a small amount of change!
+Lock your car doors!
+If you choose to leave them unlocked, do not leave anything of value inside.